Mastering Chinese Tones

 On the other hand, if you master the tones, you will get compliments all day long about how wonderful your Chinese is—even if you can only speak a few words!

-- Fourth tone: a falling pitch that usually begins at a higher than normal pitch and falls softly (Most English speakers make the mistake of landing too quickly & makes it sound as if you are angry as you speak this tone.
-Be careful not to be part of the vast majority: Land with style and grace.
-This tone should sound like a great sigh of relief).
+Fourth tone: a falling pitch that usually begins at a higher than normal pitch and falls softly (Most English speakers make the mistake of landing too quickly & makes it sound as if you are angry as you speak this tone.
+Be careful not to be part of the vast majority: Land with style and grace).

 I began speaking (in an understandable way) after six months and was able to have conversations with people.
-However, my in-laws informed me that it will take more than ten years to truly have mastery of the language!
+However, I was informed by native speakers that it will take more than ten years to truly have mastery of the language!

 So, how difficult is it to learn Chinese?
 After mastering the above tones and knowing how to learn Chinese PinYin, I think you can adequately decide for yourself how hard it is to learn Chinese!